Restorative – General Dentistry Internship

 This course is designed to give the practitioner an experience in didactic/clinical dentistry that will equip them to do more extensive treatment in their general practice.
 The practitioner’s clinical training will be at the University of Florida Dental Clinic under the direction of a full-time professor.
 In addition, the practitioner will attend and participate in selected courses and clinical cases offered by the Department of Restorative Dental Sciences.

-This course is for one calendar year beginning on July 1st.
-Tuition is remitted in four (4) equal non-refundable installments of $7,750.00 (for a total of $31,000/year).
+This course is for one calendar year beginning on July 1st and ending June 30th.
+Tuition is remitted in four (4) equal non-refundable installments of $8,750.00 (for a total of $35,000/year).
 Upon completion of the internship, a certificate of attendance and twelve hundred (1200) continuing education units (CEUs) are awarded.

 Completion of the Continuing Education Internship Program is an educational goal in itself, and in no way insures acceptance to a Postgraduate Residency Program.
 Although many resources will be provided by the selected Department, this is a Continuing Education program and is not listed on the University of Florida Registrar’s records.